 Capela de Ossos (The Bone Chapel), Faro, Portugal

-Located in the Igreja do Carmo courtyard from which you must enter the church, the Capela dos Ossos chapel is decorated with bones, skulls mostly lining up against the wall as well as femurs driven into mortar.
+Located in the Igreja do Carmo courtyard from which you must enter the church, the Capela dos Ossos chapel is decorated with bones, skulls mostly, lining up against the wall, as well as femurs driven into the mortar.
 This spooky chapel has thousands of bones fragments that have been put into the wall with mortar, including in the ceiling.

 Collected from the remains of over 1,200 monks (which includes the same number of skulls) the bones are all displaced pieces.